rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 val actorsNamesList: IO[List[String]] = actorsNamesStream.compile.toList.transact(xa)
 ```

 Clearly, there are more than single-column queries.
-In fact, Doobie can handle multi-column queries as well.
+In fact, doobie can handle multi-column queries as well.
 For example, let's query the ids and names of all the actors and return them as a tuple:

 ```scala
 def findAllActorsIdsAndNamesProgram: IO[List[(Int, String)]] = {